How to Make Cottage Cheese

 Directions:

 1.)
 In a large saucepan bring the milk almost to a boil.
+You want it to be a minimum of 185 degrees on an instant read thermometer like this one.
+(It’s a small investment, but an important one for making homemade organic dairy products.)
 As soon as bubbles begin to rise to the top, remove the saucepan from the heat.

 2.)
 Immediately stir in the white vinegar and the salt (if using).
 You will see the milk begin to curdle immediately.